riyas2327/atlas-examples-terraform/infrastructures/terraform/projects/01/README.md

 Follow the [Deploy with Terraform docs](../../../README.md#deploy-with-terraform) to run the below commands.

-From the base `ops` directory, navigate to `terraform/projects/01/.`
+From the base `infrastructures` directory, navigate to `terraform/projects/01/.`

     $ cd terraform/projects/01